zovoilis-lab/Flye/docs/INSTALL.md

 Installation
 ------------
-ABruijn was written in both C++ and Python and requires Python 2.7 environment.
+ABruijn is written in both C++ and Python and requires Python 2.7 environment.

 First, to build native C++ modules type

     make

-ABruijn also requires the BLASR aligner to be installed (available through PATH environment variable).
+ABruijn also requires the BLASR aligner to be installed and available through PATH environment variable.
-For example if you have 'blasr' binary at '/aaa/bbb/blasr', you may type the following command to make it available for ABruijn:
+For example if you have 'blasr' binary at '/aaa/bbb/blasr', you can type the following command to make it available for ABruijn:

     export $PATH=$PATH:/aaa/bbb/blasr

-You can test if the binary available by running:
+You can test if the binary is available by running:

     which blasr

-in the ABruijn directory - it should output '/aaa/bbb/blasr'.
+in ABruijn directory - you should see '/aaa/bbb/blasr' as output.